JayRovacsek/blog/content/2022-10-18-nix-value-proposition.md

 of addressing a risk versus not.
 The call in the end is not mine to make and a stakeholder has the final call on what the best path will be; this is great as the custodian of the resource is well informed in making the best decision for what they need to do.

-As with most professionals; I commonly find myself asking but is my input sound, suitable etc - after all, we're just beings trying to form a semblance of structure out of the chaos of the universe.
+As with most professionals; I commonly find myself asking: "but is my input sound, suitable etc" - after all, we're just beings trying to form a semblance of structure out of the chaos of the universe.

 Today I had a few funny conversations that led to a strong urge to just sit down, type and hope some sense would come out of it.
-One topic that has been surfaced twice in the last week or so for myself is: what is the value proposition of nix?
+A topic that has been surfaced twice in the last week or so for myself is: what is the value proposition of nix?
 While this is not verbatim how it was put, it's the essence of what was asked.

 Before I get into the meat of this post, I want to cover off the idea of bandwagoning: I can buy into an idea pretty hard and can point to